DataScience-Lab-Yonsei/DSL-22-2-Final-Project-Visual-Camp/ReadMe.md

 - corrected_line_x(y) = True : Run line allocation algorithm with correction(our suggestion).
 If you allocate False, then line allocation is based on Nearest Neighbor Algorithm.
 Or, you can run with our suggestions.
 - log_all = True: When you run SmartVC, you can easily debug current status.

+# Details
-# Data Structure
+## Data Structure

 We wrap raw data with Python object. class Visc has several member variables, from Raw Fixation to WordAoi.\\
-You can see more details in utils/data.py
+You cannot see more details because of the policy.

-# Primary Modules
+## Primary Modules

 - data_handler.py